-Personal information may be used or disclosed in an emergency situation, as defined in the State Emergency and Rescue Management Act 1989, s4, or where it is considered necessary to lessen or prevent an imminent and serious threat to the life or health of an individual.
+Personal information may be used or disclosed where it is considered necessary to lessen or prevent an imminent and serious threat to the life or health of an individual.
 With regard to health information, this includes a serious threat to public health and safety.